UnifierHQ/unifier/.github/CONTRIBUTING.md

 To test the modifications you have made, you will need to install Unifier.
 Please follow [this guide](https://unichat-wiki.pixels.onl/setup-selfhosted/getting-started) to learn how to install and configure Unifier so you can test the modified code before opening a PR.

+### The bot crashes on boot!
+If your changes only modify the core and core extensions (sysmgr.py, lockdown.py), you may test Unifier by running `python3 unifier.py core`.

+If your changes modify other system extensions, please review your code.
+If you're absolutely sure the crash isn't caused by your code, but rather ours, let us know.